DevTechnology/signinbook/readme.md

   Docker daemon should be running on EC2 instances.

 ## Pre-installation
+  --- Node Server env variables:

     To protect sensitive information, all keys(aws and encryption related keys) are set as environment variables.

     Save all env variables(all aws keys and key pair for mongo db encryption) to a file and pass it when the run script is invoked.

     Follow Amazon AWS instruction for the S3 keys.
     Encryption keys can be generated using the following command.

     	openssl rand -base64 32; openssl rand -base64 64;

     Required Key/Values are EncryptionKey, SigningKey, and aws keys.

+  --- Mongo Server PEM file:

+    MongoDB is connected via HTTPS and pem file is required when the db server is started.

+    Put mongodb.pem file to /etc/certs/.

 ## Build/Installation
   The installation consists of 3 sub installations.

-  1. server -
+  1. server
+  	Modify config/config.js.prod to replace 'prod_mongo_ip' with actual production mongo server ip address.

   	sudo runtime/script/build_docker_image.sh server prod/dev

-  2. mongo -
+  2. mongo
   	sudo runtime/script/build_docker_image.sh mongo

-  3. client -
+  3. client
+    Modify public/js/config/config.js.prod to replace 'prod_api_server_ip' with actual production node.js server ip address.
+    Then, copy config.js.prod to config.js

   	Follow instructions on http://www.nickdobie.com/blog/hosting-angularjs-with-amazon-s3/

 ## Run
-  1. server -
+  1. server
   	sudo runtime/script/run_docker_image.sh server <env variable file path>

-  2. mongo -
+  2. mongo
   	sudo runtime/script/run_docker_image.sh mongo

 ## Todo

-  *
+  * Currently, esignin uses one source location which means the app doesn't care where the user logs in from.

 ## License